- Where does your information on brain development come from?

 - Go to Invite an Educator.
 BBB has almost 200 educators from many different organizations who have successfully completed the two-day train-the-educator workshop, and are ready to teach your group or organization about early brain development.
 We also have 9 educators who can teach the BBB workshop in Spanish.
-You can search for a educator by last name, organization, city, county, or region.
+You can search for a educator by last name, organization, or county.

 - What if I can’t find a educator in my city or county?